rwokano/CleaningDataProject/CodeBook.md

 ##Variable Overview
 The full data description can be found in the 'feature_info.txt' file of the downloaded data.
 Below is a table mapping the original column name to the tidy name as it is in the 'tidy_Result.txt' file.
 Also included is the type of data.
+Of the approx 560 variables in the initial dataset, only 68 remain in the output dataset.

 Column Number | Original Name | Tidy Name | Data Type
 ---| --- | --- | ---